-This is a super simple, fun activity for learning about the body.
-It’s great for kids of all ages too.
-Young children can draw features like eyes, nose, mouth, nails etc. Older children can draw body parts, organ systems or even bones and muscles!
+This simple, fun activity for learning about the body can be adapted for kids of all ages.
+Young children can draw features like eyes, nose, mouth, nails, etc. Older children can draw body parts, organ systems or even bones and muscles!

 You’ll need: